API Reference

 An implementation of the EHM algorithm, as documented in [EHM1].

-static compute_association_probabilities(net: EHMNet, likelihood_matrix: numpy.ndarray) numpy.ndarray
+compute_association_probabilities(net: EHMNet, likelihood_matrix: numpy.ndarray) numpy.ndarray

 Compute the joint association weights, as described in Section 3.3 of [EHM1]